Remote Location Drilling, Dewatering, and Geosteering

 Companies claim these sites have reduced need for Geosteering corrections, decreasing doglegs and maintaining the horizontal section more precisely.
 Casing wells becomes easier while ideal pay zones will produce greater recovery of hydrocarbon resources

-Operationally, it is quite clear that the benefits of operating remote sites has every likelihood of overtaking large crews operating on site.
+Operationally, it is quite clear that the benefits of operating remote sites have every likelihood of overtaking large crews operating on site.
 The business case for remote drilling sites became clear as companies realized the need to address the “big crew change,” where an entire generation of oilfield experts would retire without proper replacement from upcoming generations.

 Dramatically improved production rates and reserve recovery